DevonDF/EAL-Easy-Addon-Localisation/README.md

 ## Localising your addon

-1. You must first mark the strings within your addon that you want to be translatable.
+(1) You must first mark the strings within your addon that you want to be translatable.
 In order to do this, simply place a single % before any string in any of the lua files in your addon.
 For example, if you had the code:

 ``local my_variable = "Hello, World!"``

-simply prepend a % to make this translatable:
+simply prepend a % to mark this as translatable:

 ``local my_variable = "%Hello, World!"``

 This also works for every method of creating a string in lua, including the speechmarks (""), quotation marks ('') and double brackets ([[]])

+You can also leave comments to the translators which will be shown in the translation file.
+To do so, simply type your comment between the {} after the %, e.g.

+``local my_variable = "%{Comment goes here}Hello, World!"``

-2. Place eal.py into the root of your addon folder, e.g. the folder layout will look as such:
+(2) Place eal.py into the root of your addon folder, e.g. the folder layout will look as such:

         - addon_name